chenyujie1104/ExponentialGM/README.md

 ![](zero_example_reconstruction.jpeg)

-### Count data and RBM training by Contrastive divergence
+### Count data and RBM training by Contrastive Divergence

 To fit the Poisson Graphical model, use model = "pgm" in ExponentialGM().
 To train the RBM using constrastive divergence, use method = "CD" in RBM().